NeoResearch/neopt/README.md

 ```

 #### common
-The `common` sub-project includes common data structures and cryptography technology for Neo blockchain, in all its versions.
+The `common` folder includes common data structures and cryptography technology for Neo blockchain, in all its versions.

 #### neo (or neo3)

-The `neo` (or `neo3`) project comprises three sub-projects, related to Neo Blockchain version 3 and beyond: [cli](https://github.com/neo-project/neo-cli) (command-line interface), [neo](https://github.com/neo-project/neo) (blockchain stuff itself) and [nvm](https://github.com/neo-project/neo-vm) (NeoVM version 3).
+The `neo` (or `neo3`) project comprises three folders, related to Neo Blockchain version 3 and beyond: [cli](https://github.com/neo-project/neo-cli) (command-line interface), [neo](https://github.com/neo-project/neo) (blockchain stuff itself) and [nvm](https://github.com/neo-project/neo-vm) (NeoVM version 3).
 Note that `nvm` is now fully dettached from `neo`, as an independent project.

 `neo` sub-project includes four interdependent modules: